greg-raven/Department-21/_posts/2008-11-22-all-about-women.md

 Q: Why were hurricanes usually named after women?

-A: Because when they arrive, they’re wet and wild, but when they go they take your house and car.
+A: Because when they arrive, they're wet and wild, but when they go they take your house and car.